oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Open Redirection {#open_redirection}

-The following attacks can occur when an AS or client has an open redirector, i.e., a URL which causes an HTTP redirect to an attacker-controlled web site.
+The following attacks can occur when an AS or client has an open redirector.
+An open redirector is an endpoint that forwards a user’s browser to an arbitrary URI obtained from a query parameter.

+### Client as Open Redirector {#open_redirector_on_client}

+Clients MUST NOT expose open redirectors.
+Attackers may use open redirectors to produce URLs pointing to the client and utilize them to exfiltrate authorization codes and access tokens, as described in (#redir_uri_open_redir).
+Another abuse case is to produce URLs that appear to point to the client.
+This might trick users into trusting the URL and follow it in their browser.
+This can be abused for phishing.

+In order to prevent open redirection, clients should only redirect if the target URLs are whitelisted or if the origin and integrity of a request can be authenticated.
+Countermeasures against open redirection are described by OWASP [@owasp_redir].

 ### Authorization Server as Open Redirector

-Attackers could try to utilize a user's trust in the authorization server (and its URL in particular) for performing phishing attacks.
+Just as with clients, attackers could try to utilize a user's trust in the authorization server (and its URL in particular) for performing phishing attacks.
+OAuth authorization servers regularly redirect users to other web sites (the clients), but must do so in a safe way.

 [@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case